-member of staff the school may require the member of the levels of negligence determined by the school's insu I agree to observe all the conditions in the above agreement understand that violation of these rules could result in dissanctions up to and including dismissal.
-Name (please print name) Signed Date
+12. Should the 'equipment' be lost, stolen or damaged through negligence on the part of the member of staff the school may require the member of staff to pay for its replacement.
+The levels of negligence determined by the school's insurers will be used in this judgment.

+I agree to observe all the conditions in the above agreement and will observe them at all times.
+I understand that violation of these rules could result in disciplinary action which could involve sanctions up to and including dismissal.